PrincetonUniversity/hlscnn-ila/README.md

 - Grouping the output activation by CHANNEL_BLOCK_SIZE
 - Correct output activation indexing
 - Expanding the weight bitwidth from 8bit to 16bit
+- Use the spad0 for holding both input and output activations